zephyrproject-rtos/zephyr/doc/guides/pm/system.rst

 Application
 -----------

-The power management policy is defined by the application by implementing the :c:func:`pm_policy_next_state` function.
+The application defines the power management policy by implementing the :c:func:`pm_policy_next_state` function.
 In this policy the application is free to decide which power state the system should transition to based on the remaining time for the next scheduled timeout.